gvwilson/thirdbit/src/fiction/iffy/index.md

 *To finish throwing them off the scent, you could build a dozen safe havens near your base.
-To keep the workers safe,
+"To keep the workers safe,"
 your public relations bot would explain to anyone who cared to pay attention.
 Antarctica's storms have been growing in frequency and severity for decades: you might not be able to guarantee that your laborers will return with their memories intact,